cocos2d/bindings-generator/targets/spidermonkey/common/README.md

 so the debugger can start your code.
 This is also a good idea to avoid cluttering the global namespace.

+It is important that the main entry point is separated from your game code, and you should not pass the entry point to `startDebugger`.
+If you keep it this way, then disabling the debugger is as simple as commenting the `runScript("debugger.js")` line.

 ## A debugging session

-One you start your game with a debugger session to be attached, the debugger will stop execution every time it loads a script, and it will also open a TCP socket on port 1337 (you can change that port in the `debugger.js` script) that will remain listening until your app dies.
+Once you start your game with a debugger session to be attached, the debugger will stop execution every time it loads a script, and it will also open a TCP socket on port 1337 (you can change that port in the `debugger.js` script) that will remain listening until your app dies.